 - Soft Skills – skills that help us in our role and as a team member and/or leader (such as communication skills and emotional intelligence)

 - Professional and Legal – these can include training in areas such as DDA, and tax training

-- Teamwork and team building – to aid team cohension and the resulting productivity this helps to create
+- Teamwork and team building – to aid team cohesion and the resulting productivity this helps to create

-- Managerial – especially for first-time managers (because many new managers are promoted and come from a backghround with no management training)
+- Managerial – especially for first-time managers (because many new managers are promoted and come from a background with no management training)

 - and Safety Training